Create a real-time map

 These radars work by sending out radar waves that reflect off precipitation.
 Based on how much of the radar's power is reflected, how long the signal took to return to the radar, and how much the radar's frequency changes, the radar can determine the location and intensity of precipitation.
 Areas that are blue or light green generally indicate light rainfall, while darker greens, yellows, oranges, and reds tend to indicate increasingly more severe rainfall.

-The data does not extend far from the United States national boundaries and updates every 4 minutes.
+The data does not extend far from the United States national boundaries and updates every four minutes.

-- Rename the layer NEXRAD Precipitation.
+- Rename the radar meteo imagery nexrad time layer NEXRAD Precipitation.
 Uncheck the layer to turn it off.

 Next, you'll add data that shows active hurricanes.

-- Rename the layer Active Hurricanes.
-Pan and zoom the map until you locate an active hurricane.
+- On the map, pan and zoom until you locate an active hurricane.

-The orange points show the observed track of the hurricane.
-The black points and text are the forecasted track of the hurricane.
+The orange points show the observed track of the tropical storm.
+The black points and text are the forecasted track of the tropical storm.
 The gray area indicates the possible margin of error in the forecast.
-The data was compiled by NOAA but is located on the Living Atlas.
+The data was compiled by NOAA but is located on ArcGIS Living Atlas.
 The layer updates every 15 minutes.

 Lastly, you'll add data for wind speed and direction.

-This layer covers the world, although not uniformly.
+These layers cover the world, although not uniformly.
 Each arrow or point represents either a weather station (on land) or a weather buoy (on water).
-The direction of the area indicates wind direction, while the color indicates speed.
+The direction of the area indicates wind direction, while the color indicates speed

 - Click the Show Map Legend button.